Navigation

 Human trafficking is the second most profitable illegal industry in the U.S, and generates $236 billion in illegal profits annually worldwide – ourrescue

-$236 billion in $100 bills would be about 160 miles tall — higher than Mount Everest by more than 27 times.
+If you stacked $236 billion in $100 bills, the pile would reach over 160 miles high — more than 27 Mount Everests.

 The Role of Technology